Fadel Chaker: Trial and sentencing

 After a trial in absentia by the Lebanese Military Tribunal, Chaker was sentenced on 16 December 2020 to a total of 22 years in prison with hard labour.
 He was accused by the Military Prosecutor General of having provided financial and logistical support to a terrorist group led by Sunni Muslim hardline cleric Ahmed al-Assir.
 15 years of the sentence is for his "involvement in terrorist acts".
 The judge also added 7 more years of hard labour for Chaker's financing of Al-Assir's illegal armed group, with the court satisfied that he had personally paid for weapons and ammunition to the group.
 Chaker was reportedly still hiding as of 2020 in Ain el-Hilweh Palestinian refugee camp near Sidon since the unfolding of military confrontation of Al-Assir's group against the Lebanese Army.

 On 4 October 2025, Chaker surrendered to Lebanese military intelligence in Ain el-Hilweh.
 He then appeared before a court in Beirut on 21 October for preliminary questioning.
+He was released on bail by a Lebanese military court in July 2026 while under investigation.